aryandadwal2006/Anti-Doomscroll/README.md

 # Anti doomscroll

-i made this because i was doomscrolling way too much on x and linkedin. i needed a second to pause and ask "why am i actually opening this?" before getting lost in the feed.
+I made this because i was doomscrolling way too much on x and linkedin. i needed a second to pause and ask "why am i actually opening this?" before getting lost in the feed.

-it blocks the site until you type your intention. once you do, you get 5 minutes of access before it asks again.
+It blocks the site until you type your intention. once you do, you get 5 minutes of access before it asks again.

 **privacy & data**
 your intentions and history are stored locally on your computer (using localstorage). nothing is sent to any server or cloud. it's completely private.